-One of the many features of the 1600GTO mount is internal wiring.
-Internal wiring adds protection and convenience.
-It eliminates many of the concerns, such as cable-snags and excess dew exposure to electrical parts, when the telescope is in use both in the backyard and at remote sites.
+One of the many features of the 1100GTO mount is internal cable routing.
+Internal cabling adds protection and convenience.
+It eliminates many concerns, such as cable-snags and excessive dew exposure to electrical parts, whether the telescope is in the backyard or at remote sites.